sharontherese/latin-mass-funeral/content/requiem-mass/index.md

 * Fish Eaters[^3]
 * _The office and the masses for the dead : with the order of burial; from the Roman Breviary, Missal and Ritual : in Latin and English_[^4]
 * a Requiem Mass set (and booklet for the laity!) at the Latin Mass Society of England & Wales's shop[^5]
+* Our Lady Queen of Peace Parish's Missalette for Requiem Masses[^6]

  # Missa Defunctorum

 ## Introit